Silver gull: Behaviour

 The silver gull has a sharp voice consisting of a variety of calls.
 The most common call is a harsh, high pitched 'kwarwh'.

 Feeding

 The silver gull naturally feeds on worms, fish, insects and crustaceans.
 It is a successful scavenger, allowing increased numbers near human settlements.
-It is known to pester humans for scraps and steal unattended food.
+It is known to pester humans for chips and steal unattended food.

 Breeding

 Breeding occurs from August to December, typically in large colonies on offshore islands.
 The nest is located on the ground and consists of seaweed, roots, and plant stems.
 The nests may be found in low shrubs, rocks and jetties.
 Typical clutch size is one to three eggs.
 Often two broods are raised in a year, and both adults share nest-building, incubation and feeding.